Bluehost vs. Heroku

 |Ideal for||Small to Medium Enterprise||Developers and App Creators|

 The main difference is that Heroku works with a cloud type of platform, whereas Bluehost does not.
 There are certain advantages to the cloud, including better redundancy, easier scaling, improved uptime, and cost-savings.
+While somewhat rare, there are certain companies that offer cheap cloud hosting services that will only cost you a bit more than traditional shared hosting.
 However, the cloud is usually more expensive than regular hosting, so it might not be worth it if you’re not a large enterprise.

 Page Loading Speed